Gwen-p/third/dat250-expass6.md

 - **Vote**: Records user votes with timestamps and associations to both users and vote options.

 ### Code Structure
 The project is organized with clear separation between entities, services, and REST endpoints.
-JPA annotations define the relationships between entities (e.g., `@OneToMany`, `@ManyToOne`), ensuring proper persistence and retrieval.
+JPA annotations define the relationships between entities, ensuring proper persistence and retrieval.

 ### Key Features
 - **RESTful API**: Endpoints for creating polls, adding vote options, submitting votes, and retrieving poll results.